 Winter 2019 Issue Back In Stock!

 We are excited to announce that the Winter 2019 "White Supremacy & Resistance" special issue of the Oregon Historical Quarterly is now back in stock!
-Thanks to unprecedented response to this issue, our original print run sold out in just six weeks.
+Thanks to unprecedented response to this issue, our first two print runs sold out in just over a year.
 The OHQ editorial team and advisory board thank you for your enthusiastic support of this important scholarship.
-Purchase copies in the OHS Museum Store for $15 ($13.50 for OHS members) or order over the phone by calling 503.306.5230.
+Purchase copies in the OHS Museum Store for $15 ($13.50 for OHS members) or order by email at email@example.com.

 In this Issue

 by Carmen P. Thompson

 This note from the editors introduces readers to the primary goal of the Oregon Historical Quarterly’s Winter 2019 special issue on White supremacy and resistance, which is to “help readers understand White supremacy — what it means, what it has meant, and how it has presented itself in Oregon history.